Excel Waterfall Charts: How To Create One That Doesn't Suck

 7. Add (some) subtotals

-For example, you can choose to calculate a sum of all Operating Expenses (OpEx).
+For example, you can calculate a sum of all Operating Expenses (OpEx).
 This better visualizes the relationship between "Revenue" and "Earnings before interest and taxes" (EBIT).
 EBIT = Revenue - OpEx.

-In a table, this is easy to do - just write a formula and you're done.
+This is easy to do in a table - write a formula, and you're done.

 When you create a waterfall chart in Excel?
 Not so much.
-It's apparently so hard to do it manually that there's not a single tutorial or template available on the internet.
+Doing it manually is so hard that no tutorial or template is available online.

 You can, however, enter subtotals and designate them as such in your waterfall chart.
-However, you need to calculate them yourself to make sure they are correct.
+However, you need to calculate them yourself to ensure they are correct.

 ✔️ You can see how Zebra BI for Office automatically creates subtotals in this handy animated gif at the end of this article.